Why Servo Motor Repair Is Misleading

 Ask Yourself, Is My Servo Motor Repaired or Refurbished?

-Take a virtual tour of the ICR Motor Lab with Nick Langlois – MR Leader, ICR Services.
+Take a virtual tour of the ICR Servo Motor Repair Lab with Nick Langlois – MR Leader, ICR Services.

 Learn about AC servo motor repair for Fanuc, Allen-Bradley, Kollmorgen, Sanyo Denki, Yaskawa, and Siemens.
 And we’re just scratching the surface.

 Servo Motor Repair Process

 The Journey Back to Production

 Now you must be wondering what it takes to get industrial servo motors restored to that like-new condition.
 Here’s your chance to find out.